codeplaysoftware/syclacademy/Code_Exercises/Exercise_8_Error_Handling/doc.md

 2. ) Catch and asynchronous exceptions

-Asynchronous  errors,  such  as  an  error  occurring  duringexecution of a kernel on a device, are reported via user-supplied asynchronous error-handlers.
+Asynchronous  errors,  such  as  an  error  occurring  during execution of a kernel on a device, are reported via user-supplied asynchronous error-handlers.

 This time add an asynchronous exception handler to the SYCL code.
 Then